 Hangar 1 Guided Tour starts with the Wright Flyer and includes the Museum's rarest airplanes.
 Here is where you will find the Lockheed SR-71 'Blackbird' and many other historic aircraft.

 World War II Aviation Guided Tour starts inside Hangar 3.
 Here are the B-24 'Liberator' and Mitchell B-25, the aircraft used in the Doolittle raid on Tokyo.

 Hanger 4 has an extraordinary collection of restored aircraft, including the B-29 'Superfortress' and several very interesting WW II exhibits.

 Each tour is free with paid admission and lasts about an hour.

 The Dorothy Finley Space Gallery has four areas of exhibits, X-Planes, Space Race, Outer Space and Materials Technology.

 The Museum has a new restaurant: The Flight Grille open 9:30 to 4:30.
-I haven’t eaten there yet, so I can’t vouch for it.
+Our meal was upscale cafeteria quality.

 6000 East Valencia Road, Tucson, AZ 85756

 To learn about more worthwhile museums in Tucson, whether art, history, science, or just fun, see our list of the Best Museums here.